teodutu/operating-systems/content/chapters/compute/lab/README.md

 ```

 We ran each program with an argument of 2, so we have 2 calls to `clone`.
-Notice that in the case of threads, then `clone` syscall receives more arguments.
+Notice that in the case of threads, the `clone` syscall receives more arguments.
-If we check [`clone`'s man page](https://man.archlinux.org/man/clone3.2.en) `flags` it receives specify the following:
+The relevant flags passed as arguments when creating threads are documented in [`clone`'s man page](https://man.archlinux.org/man/clone3.2.en):
 - `CLONE_VM`: the child and the parent process share the same VAS
 - `CLONE_{FS,FILES,SIGHAND}`: the new thread shares the filesystem information, file and signal handlers with the one that created it
 The syscall also receives valid pointers to the new thread's stack and TLS, i.e. the only parts of the VAS that are distinct between threads (although they are technically accessible from all threads).

-By contrast, when creating a new process the `clone` syscall receives far less information.
+By contrast, when creating a new process, the arguments of the `clone` syscall are simpler (i.e. fewer flags are present).
 Remember that in both cases `clone` creates a new **thread**.
-When creating a process, `clone` creates this new thread within a separate process.
+When creating a process, `clone` creates this new thread within a new separate address space.

+### Libraries for Parallel Processing

+In `support/sum-array/d/sum_array_threads.d` we spawned threads "manually" by using the `spawn` function.
+This is **not** a syscall, but a wrapper over the most common thread-management API in POSIX-based operating systems (such as Linux, FreeBSD, macOS): POSIX Threads or `pthreads`.
+Using `ltrace`, we can see that `spawn` calls `pthread_create` in order to spawn the new thread.
+In order to see what syscall `pthread_create` uses, check out [this section at the end of the lab](#threads-and-processes-clone).

+Most programming languages provide a more advanced API for handling parallel computation.
+D makes no exception.
+Its standard library exposes the [`std.parallelism`](https://dlang.org/phobos/std_parallelism.html), which provides a series of parallel processing functions.
+One such function is `reduce` which splits an array between a given number of threads and applies a given operation to these chunks.
+In our case, the operation simply adds the elements to an accumulator: `a + b`.
+Follow and run the code in `sum_array_threads_reduce.d`.

+The number of threads is used within a [`TaskPool`](https://dlang.org/phobos/std_parallelism.html#.TaskPool).
+This sturcture is a thread manager (not scheduler).
+It silently creates the number of threads we request and then `reduce` spreads its workload between these threads.

+Now run the `sum_array_threads_reduce` binary using 1, 2, 4, and 8 threads as before.
+You'll see lower running times than `sum_array_threads` due to the highly-optimised code of the `reduce` function.
+For this reason and because library functions are usually much better tested than your own code, it is always preferred to use a library function for a given task.